osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ### Requirements

-1. Be able to define reference geometries inside the following elements: link, joint.
+1. Be able to define reference frames in SDF.
-1. Provide a type to help with visualization (axis, or frame)
 1. Be able to reference that geometry, using the path of the frame element.

 ### Example